Fossil Creek Comprehensive River Management Plan (CRMP)

-Congress designated Fossil Creek as a Wild and Scenic River in spring 2009 to protect this river’s amazing attributes for years to come.
-This designation included approximately 16.8 miles from the confluence of Sand Rock and Calf Pen Canyons to the confluence with the Verde River.
-9.3 miles were designated as Wild and 7.5 miles were designated Recreational under the Wild & Scenic Rivers Act [gov].
+Through the Wild & Scenic Rivers Act (WSRA), Congress designated Fossil Creek as a wild and scenic river in spring 2009 to protect its amazing attributes for years to come.
+This designation included 16.8 miles from the confluence of Sand Rock and Calf Pen canyons to the confluence with the Verde River.
+The Fossil Creek river corridor is divided into three segments—one 7.5-mile recreational segment and two wild segments, totaling 9.3 miles.